 Late in February we sponsor the adjudicated Gifted Young People’s Concerts, in New York.
 Teachers are strongly encouraged to enter their students in the non-adjudicated Youth Concerts NY and NJ in preparation.
 There are three concerts, on the same day: preteens, early teens (13-15), and late teens (16-18).
 The judges evaluate the performances not on age/level, but on good preparation, good teaching, and good musicianship.
 The emphasis is on encouraging students and rewarding their efforts, as well as recognizing their teachers’ efforts.
 The judges select a number of students at the Gifted Young People’s Concerts to perform again the following Sunday on the Annual Awards Concert at Tenri Cultural Institute.

-The youngsters are inspired by the pieces they hear the others playing and enjoy meeting them.
-The parents and grandparents are generally thrilled to bits, and the teachers enjoy a chance to chat.
+The youngsters are inspired by the pieces they hear the others playing and enjoy meeting them and comparing notes.
+Parents and grandparents are of course invited to attend, and the teachers enjoy a chance to chat.